ale356/1DV610-L1/README.md

 | [UC5](https://github.com/ale356/1DV610-L1/blob/main/resources/Use-Cases.md#uc5-change-duration-of-animation)           | [TC5.2](https://github.com/ale356/1DV610-L1/blob/main/resources/Test-Cases.md#tc52-change-duration-of-animation-unsuccessfully)         | OK |

 ## Contributing
-You are welcome to contribute to this prwoject.
+You are welcome to contribute to this project.
 Have a look at the Web [Animation API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) to learn more.
 If you want to add more animation styles feel free to do so check out [this link](https://developer.mozilla.org/en-US/docs/Web/API/KeyframeEffect).
 ## License
    Copyright 2022 ale356